Tridib11/Cyber-Security/README.md

 ```

-# Creating custom wordList using a tool
+# Creating custom wordList using a tool (Method 1)
 ```bash
 cewl
 ```